fingerthief/minimal-chat/README.md

 2. Start local server: `npm run dev` (terminal will output the IP and port the server is running on)
 3. That's it!
 The app is now running locally.

+Also `npm run build` will output a dist folder with minified files etc...`npm run preview` will run a local server using the dist build as a base,

 ### Compiling Your SCSS to CSS

 - Vue handles this with a recompiles during hot reloads.

 ### Building/Bundling (WIP)

-- Running `npm run build` will perform a dist build process that incldues minification and cache busting (sort of) and output to the `public` folder.
+- Running `npm run build` will perform a dist build process that incldues minification and cache busting (sort of) and output to the `dist` folder.

 ## Applcation Demo (PWA)